-Is to open Google Maps and get a satellite view of the campground, you can zoom right in and that’s when you might see that there’s railroad tracks.
+To open Google Maps and get a satellite view of the campground, you can zoom right in and that’s when you might see that there are railroad tracks.

 That run right past where your campsite is going to be, or where you can see that there are some woods on one side but the rest of it is more like a parking lot.

 Or you might see the ideal parking space and you can ask for that space specifically when you call to make your reservation or to say you’re arriving that night.